pterodactyl/documentation/panel/1.0/troubleshooting.md

 * If using HTTPS for Wings, make sure that the certificates have not expired.

 ### More Advanced Debugging Steps
-* Stop Wings and run `wings --debug` to see if there are any errors being output.
+* Use `sudo wings diagnostics` to generate logs and see if there are any errors being output.
 If so, try resolving them manually, or reach out on [Discord](https://discord.gg/pterodactyl) for more assistance.
 * Check your DNS and ensure that the response you receive is the one you expect using a tool such as `nslookup` or `dig`.
 * If you use CloudFlare make sure that the orange cloud is disabled for your Wings or Panel `A` records.